weirdwater/personal-site/content/posts/space-to-share.md

 Looking at the table above it looks like Hugo will provide the most features out of the box.
 I expect that setting up a blog using Hugo will be a breeze.
 I also think this project is the most  appropriate for using Hugo, since it has such strong markdown support and content management.
 While I would really like to try out Next.js I have a different project in mind that would be better suited for it.

 So there you have it.
 The blog you are reading right now, is built using Hugo.

+## Getting started

+To get this blog out of the door as quickly as possible I won't be concerning myself with the interaction and visual design.
+When I do I'll write about it in a follow-up, I promise.
+For now I picked a decent, minimalistic [theme](https://themes.gohugo.io/kiss/) from Hugo's theme directory.

+For hosting I will be using a VPS I already have set up with Nginx and Let's Encrypt.
+Unlike the other projects already on the server I won't be running this site as a Docker container.
+It could well easily be done, but it seems rather unnecessary to forward traffic from one Nginx instance to another inside a container.

+And that concludes how this site came to be.